shiv1709/Web-Crawler/README.md

 How to run this project on your PC?

-First download the zip folder of this project - Web Crawler and then extract it.You will get a folder named "Web-Crawler-master" after succesfully extracting the zip folder.
+First download the zip folder of this project - Web Crawler and then extract it.You will get a folder named "Web-Crawler-master" after successfully extracting the zip folder.

 Now open Netbeans in your PC and Go to File option present on left corner of NetBeans IDE and selet Open Project option and navigate to the location where the extracted folder "Web-Crawler-master" is present.